RoydonTay/Property-Price-Prediction/README.md

 ### Possible improvements for future iterations
 - Merging of dataset with data from OneMap API, to get additional features such as proximity of property to facilities and amenities.
 - Use of other types of models (that perform better on less representative datasets) to predict prices of landed properties.
-- Possibly uploading the notebooks to Kaggle to get feedback from fellow Kagglers to improve my current process.
+- Upload the notebooks to Kaggle to get feedback from fellow Kagglers to improve my current process.

 ## Reflections
 - Completing this project allowed me to get my hands dirty with multiple python data science packages.
 Finding a dataset myself instead of picking one from Kaggle allowed me to learn methods of obtaining data (tried webscraping and APIs), and methods of cleaning and processing the data myself.